Aakasha Ganga 2: Development

 Vinayan announced Aakasha Ganga 2 on his Facebook page on 4 March 2019.
 Vinayan himself launched the title poster.
 On 4 March 2019, The Times of India had reported that Vinayan divulges about Aakasha Ganga sequel.
-Film produced by Vinayan under the banner of Aakash Films.
+The film was produced by Vinayan under the banner of Aakash Films.

 Filming

-The Filming started in Palakkad on 24 April 2019.
-Cinematographer Prakash Kutty, music composers Bijibal, Lyricist Hari Narayanan and Rameshan Nair joined the crew initially.
-Ramya Krishnan was confirmed central character for the film.
+The filming started in Palakkad on 24 April 2019.
+Cinematographer Prakash Kutty, music composers Bijibal, and lyricists Hari Narayanan and Rameshan Nair joined the crew initially.
+Ramya Krishnan was confirmed as the central character for the film.
 Other primary filming locations were Kannur and Palani, Tamil Nadu.

 Soundtrack

-Bijibal composed the film's music and Berny-Ignatius remake song "Puthumazhayayi vannu ne" from first part.
+Bijibal composed the film's music and Berny-Ignatius remade the song "Puthumazhayayi vannu ne" from the first part.
 The lyrics were written by Harinarayanan and Rameshan Nair.